 We’re story tellers, trail builders and MTB skills coaches, but most of all live to have fun on bikes.
 Our mission: aid in the growth of the sport by acting as a resource for riders both new and experienced.

 While much of our focus is on gear that enhances our riding experiences and lifestyle, we have a renewed focus on becoming a definitive online resource for pump tracks, information on trail building, bike repair and developing bike handling skills.
 A number of our contributors are certified and experienced mountain bike instructors, and we believe industry has a responsibility to growing the sport by encouraging newcomers and building capacity. (as opposed to fixating on the latest trend)

-The site initially began as a creative side project documenting and revolving around life on two wheels, with an emphasis on culture and gear.
-Based in Portland, Oregon, we can be found up and down the west coast, searching out the newest trail system or epic destinations.
+The site initially began as a creative side project documenting life on wheels.
+Based in Portland, Oregon, we can be found up and down the west coast, exploring the newest trail system and epic destinations.

-If you would like to have your product reviewed, please reach out first.
+If you would like to have your product reviewed, please contact email@example.com.
 Products can be sent to the following address: